cubee-cb/linux-vr-compat/DENT-FEDORA43-WiVRn-Envision.md

 ---

-None tested.
+### Superhot VR
+- Grabbing is mapped to Trigger, and seems unable to drop items.
+    - Throwing things and thus progressing through certain areas therefore seems impossible.

 ---

 ## Not working
-The following crash on launch or have other major issues that prevent the full experience.
+The following crash on launch or have other major issues that prevent them from working at all.

 ---